Portfolio Toolbox

 Required Minimum Distributions

-Note that Roth conversions cannot be used to satisfy your required minimum distribution and Roth IRAs do not have RMDs.
+Note that Roth conversions cannot be used to satisfy your required minimum distribution, and Roth IRAs do not have RMDs.

 IRMAA

 The Social Security Administration adjusts your Medicare Parts B & D premiums if your MAGI is above certain levels.
-This Medicare Income-Related Monthly Adjustment Amount is commonly refered to as IRMAA.
+This Medicare Income-Related Monthly Adjustment Amount is commonly referred to as IRMAA.
 IRMAA looks at your MAGI from your previous tax return to determine your premium adjustment.
 If you distribute your tax liability over your lifetime you can minimize the impact of IRMAA.
 This tool pays IRMAA premiums from your taxable account.

 NIIT